 Interview questions – what will you be asked and how to answer them

-There is lots of advice available on the web about preparing for interviewing and many sample questions.
-The key is ensuring that you are reading advice from a site that has researched the UK market and is up to date.
+There is lots of advice available on the web about preparing for interviews and many sample questions.
+The key is to ensure that you take your advice from a site that has researched the UK market and is up to date.
 I recommend the following:

-- The University of Kent’s Careers Service’s have advice booklet is available here InterviewSkills.
+- The University of Kent’s Careers Service have an advice booklet which can be downloaded from here https://www.kent.ac.uk/ces/publications.html .
 Or read their on-line advice here – https://www.kent.ac.uk/ces/student/interviews.html

-- Online Learning: The central Careers & Employability Service has a series of presentations available, which cover a range of employability topics from CV’s, Interviews, LinkedIn, to view on https://www.kent.ac.uk/ces/student/online-learning.html
+- Online Learning: The central Careers & Employability Service has a series of presentations available, which cover a range of employability topics from CV’s, Interviews, LinkedIn which you can access on their Moodle page – DP4450 (a combination of recording or power points)

 - https://targetjobs.co.uk/career-sectors/law-solicitors/343780-preparing-for-training-contract-and-vacation-scheme-interview-questions – this article talks you through how to approach the questions using example questions.
 This article, also from Target Jobs, specifically deals with commercial awareness questions – https://targetjobs.co.uk/career-sectors/law-solicitors/291163-commercial-awareness-and-how-to-achieve-it-by-trainee-solicitors-and-law-recruiters

 - http://www.allaboutlaw.co.uk/law-careers/interview-tips/legal-interview-questions-answers – use the side bar for more articles about interviews.

 - The Lawyer Portal – there is a student blog on this link recording top interview tips from a Magic Circle partner.

 - https://www.wikijob.co.uk/content/industry/law/list-law-firm-interview-questions – this is a good list of past questions asked at UK TC interviews.